 Last Thursday, a long wait—although shorter than I expected—was over and I finally got my hands on the new Apple Watch.
+Right before I got the Apple watch, I visited the post 15 Best Field Watches in 2019 and got the Casio Men’s Sport Analog Dive Watch to go with the outdoor look when I am out trecking.
+So needless to say I now have a watch for every occasion.
 I went for the second cheapest option—the Apple Watch Sport, 42 mm—because, in fairness, I don’t really need a fancier version, especially since the only difference between the models is their appearance; the technology is exactly the same.

 By now, I have used it a little over a week and I’ve got to say, it’s a magnificent little gadget.
 It helps me monitor how many calories I spend, no matter whether I’m exercising or just going about; it reminds me to stand up once in a while when I’ve been sitting down for too long; it shows me the weather and other alerts—calendar, email, news, sunset and sunrise; I can pay in many stores with just my watch (which I use now every time if the store I’m at accepts Apple Pay); it wakes me up in the morning with a mellow sound; and, on top of everything, it also tells time!

 When the first talk about the watch Apple was about to release emerged, I wasn’t too sure I wanted one.
 I had always been a classical watch man and I was skeptical about a watch with an electronic display—in my mind, such devices were for children, and, in fact, the children of the 1980ies.
 But as I had picked up an exercise regimen last fall, which helped me get fit and lose over 50 pounds over the last few months, I now realized the Apple Watch could actually help me with my new lifestyle.